westlab/Plugfest-2020/PITCHME.md

 ### How to communicate via MQTT?

-- Sensor Data Transmission over MQTT
+- Both Sensor and TEDS Data Transmission over MQTT
-- TEDS Transmission over MQTT

 - Sensor Data
   - Sequential Mode
     - Data come periodically
-  - TIM becomes Publisher with the Topic of /plugfest/NodeName/SensorName/[data] (for demo)
+  - TIM becomes Publisher with the Topic of
-  Generally
+  /plugfest/NodeName/SensorName/[data] (for demo)
+  Generally, it will be
   /Manufacturer/Model/Version/SerialNumber[/Field]
   OR
   /Country/Region/City/Area/Street/Building/Apartment/Sensor[/Field]
- - Application
-Becomes Subscriber to read the sensor data by using same Topic
+ - Application becomes subscriber to read the sensor data by using same Topic

 ---